kshashov/codenames/README.md

 	```
 - Open an existing one by it's identifier.
 The user will be added to a lobby as a spectator or just marked as online if he is already in the `players` collection.
 When user's app becomes disconnected from Firebase, it marks user's player as offline.

 From flutter perspective, it is a very simple application with a couple of screens and Bloc architecture.
-I use `scoped_model` to propagate all services in entire widgets tree.
+I use `provider` library to propagate all services in entire widgets tree.
 Services expose multiple reactive streams (I use `rxdart` library) that are populated in Firebase listeners.
 And than widgets consume these streams with `StreamBuilder`s.

 There is no unique Web features, so app supports other platforms out of the box.
 I just created several sets of paddings and font sizes to support different screen resolutions.